ackermannQ/kodereview/content/blog/small-intro-to-bigo/index.md

 ![Big O complexities](./complexity_chart.jpg)
 *This graphic sum up common complexities of algorithms*

+One last thing: Complexities are evaluatede in the best case, the worst case and on average.
+Usually, we take into account only the worst case scenario.
 ## O(1)
 This is the basic big O notation, it corresponds to one operation.